intenthq/scala-style-guide/README.md

 # Throwables

+Please consider not using them in the first place, and use type-safe `Either`/`Either3` instead.
+If you have to use a `Throwable`, then:

 1. Prefer non-case classes when defining exceptions and errors unless you plan on pattern matching on the exception.
 2. If providing a cause is desirable and not mandatory then define it as an option.
 Note, the use of ```.orNull```.